code4libtoronto/2018-09-07-iSchool/index.md

 that can help with repetitive tasks, as well as resources for further learning and getting help.

 Workshop participants should come with their own laptop computer (Windows, macOS or Linux).
-Windows users will be required to install software PRIOR to attending the workshop,
+Windows users will be required to install software <strong>before attending the workshop</strong>,
 <a href="#setup">see setup instructions below</a>.

 {% comment %}